Corporate Governance Guidelines

 The Board also conducts an annual self-assessment of its performance, as well as the performance of each committee of the Board.
 The Nominating and Corporate Governance Committee is responsible for overseeing this self-assessment and for providing to the Board the results of such review.
 The Nominating and Corporate Governance Committee will also utilize the results of this self-assessment in evaluating and determining the characteristics and critical skills required of prospective candidates for election to the Board and for making recommendations to the Board with respect to assignments of Board members to various committees.

-XI.
 Stockholder Communications to the Board

-Stockholders who wish to contact members of the Board may send written correspondence to the HCP, Inc. Board of Directors at the mailing address of the Company’s executive offices.
+Stockholders who wish to contact members of the Board may send written correspondence to the Board at the mailing address of the Company’s executive offices.
 In addition, any interested party may communicate directly with the Lead Director or non-executive Chairman, as applicable, or with the Company’s nonmanagement directors as a group, by contacting the Corporate Secretary at the mailing address of the Company’s executive offices.

 Stockholders should provide proof of share ownership with their correspondence.
 It is suggested that the stockholders also include contact information.
 All communications from verified stockholders will be received and processed by the Company’s General Counsel, and then directed to the appropriate member(s) of the Board.